Kitchen Worktop Height & Depth – Info & Expert Advice

-The height may vary slightly depending on the thickness of worktop that you choose.
-Thinner 20mm worktops are becoming more popular in modern kitchens, which would mean that the worktop height would be 890mm.
+For example; thinner 20mm worktops are becoming more popular in modern kitchens, which would mean that for a standard cabinet setup, the worktop height would be 890mm.

-The worktop height may also vary depending on the type of kitchen cabinet and style of kitchen you choose.
-More contemporary kitchens may have a lower plinth and taller cabinets, which may or may not add up to the same height as a standard, more traditional sized kitchen.
+However, to counter this they may have a lower plinth and taller cabinets (for a modern look), which may or may not add up to the same height as a standard-sized kitchen.

 The Complete Guide To Standard Kitchen Cabinet Dimensions